nancyalaswad90/nancyalaswad90/README.md

 .

 - Currently, she is pursuing a [Ph.D.  `Accounting`](https://grades.wise.edu.jo/student.php) at the **[World Islamic Sciences and Education University](https://learn.wise.edu.jo/mlms/my/)**, further solidifying her expertise in the financial domain.
-After, she successfully completed her **first master's and bachelor's degree** programs in accounting.
+After, she successfully completed her `first master's and bachelor's degree` programs in accounting.

-- Concurrently, she is also engaged in her second master's degree program, in Cyber Security, which she is studying at Irbid University. after being done with her second bachelor's degree program, [`Information Technology and Computing`](https://github.com/nancyalaswad90/nancyalaswad90/blob/master/second%20.md) , which she took at the [Arab Open University](https://github.com/nancyalaswad90/Each-Year-Study-Schedule/blob/main/README.md).
+- Concurrently, she is also engaged in her second master's degree program, in `Cyber Security`, which she is studying at Irbid University. after being done with her second bachelor's degree program, [`Information Technology and Computing`](https://github.com/nancyalaswad90/nancyalaswad90/blob/master/second%20.md) , which she took at the [Arab Open University](https://github.com/nancyalaswad90/Each-Year-Study-Schedule/blob/main/README.md).

 - In addition to her financial and computing pursuits, she is also working on **[the third](https://github.com/nancyalaswad90/Each-Year-Study-Schedule/blob/main/README.md)** educational journey, obtaining a diploma in  **[`Medical Laboratory`](https://github.com/nancyalaswad90/Medical-Laboratory/blob/main/README.md)** studies from a reputable college.